- About Us

 Outsourcing Hazardous Processing – A Growing Problem

-In recent years we have witnessed a growing shift to export the most polluting aspects of the mining industry to developing countries.
-The U.S. exports millions of tons of mined ore to countries with more lenient environmental and occupational regulations and little enforcement.
-For example, in 2010, 50% of the lead ore mined in the U.S. was exported to China and South Korea for processing (see below).
-Only 25% of the lead ore mined in the U.S. is now processed at the nation's one remaining primary smelter.
+Over the past decade we have witnessed a growing shift to export the most polluting aspects of the mining industry to developing countries.
+For example, the U.S. exports millions of tons of lead ore to countries with more lenient environmental and occupational regulations and little enforcement.
+This trend has accelerated since the last primary smelter in the U.S. closed in 2013.
+In 2014, more than 70% of the lead ore mined in the U.S. was exported to China processing.

 Sources: U.S. International Trade Commission; U.S. Geological Survey

-The graph below shows that lead ore exports from the U.S. to China grew by 50 percent between 2005 and 2010.
-China has reported more than 30 serious lead poisoning incidents around lead smelters and battery recyclers since 2009.
+The graph below shows that lead ore exports from the U.S. to China doubled between 2007 and 2014.
+China has reported more than 30 lead poisoning incidents around lead smelters and battery recycling plants since 2009.

 Source: U.S. International trade Commission